tokenrove/build-your-own-shell/stage_2.md

 with commands.
 What if we had a builtin in a pipeline?

 If you don't run the builtin in a subshell, the pipeline may stall.
+So you'll need to fork, but only when in a multi-command pipeline.

 ### posix_spawn